farhang/b2b-backend/README.md

 - [ ] Add benchmarks
 - [ ] Remove [Kavenegar](https://kavenegar.com/) token from .env.dev
 - [ ] Move Repository layer logics to usecase layers in all domains
-- [ ] Remove Password from some APIs
+- [ ] Remove Users's Password from some APIs
 - [ ] Serialize all APIs
 - [ ] Add expiration time to user-plans
 - [ ] Add all DTOs to Swagger